-We hope you will take advantage of asking these questions to each other.
-They are the “Right Questions” to help you grow and invest in your relationship.
+We hope you will take advantage of the tools we offer below that you can ask each other.
+They can be the “Right Questions” to help you grow and invest in your relationship.

 Daily and Weekly Questions to Ask

-Other questions to ask each other are ones that can help us to connect each day.
+Below are several questions you can ask each other so you can better connect with each other each day.
 There are others that can be asked monthly or weekly.
 We’ve given you the ones in a past Marriage Insight that you can ask each other every day to better connect.
 They are:

 - Did anything positive or exciting happen to you today?